-There could also be entry barriers in the market such as increased level of production which is based on the size of company and license requirements that keep the less-committed out of the game.
+There could also be entry barriers in the market such as an increased level of production which is based on the size of the company and license requirements that keep the less-committed out of the game.

-These types of powerful barriers for entry can prevent new entrants from entering into your niche market.
+These types of powerful barriers for entry can prevent new entrants from entering your niche market.
 So, ask yourself, can an average startup easily jump into your industry?

 Force #1 Take Away: The easier it is for a new competitor to gain entry, the more risk is it for you to gain or maintain market share for your business.

 The quantity of suppliers in your industry directly affects the ability to control the prices of your company.
 If the number of suppliers is less, each supplier holds the power of demanding price, because if a customer doesn’t agree with your prices, they can easily find someone else who will.

 And when your suppliers have more bargaining power, you tend to compete for more of your resources.
 If the supplies that your company requirements can be increased without you able to look elsewhere, then your product cost will be higher.